isomerpages/csa-sicw1/pages/FAQs.md

 **6. How do journalists apply to attend SICW 2023?**
 <br>Media personnel are invited to register for a media pass to gain access to events that are open for media coverage.
 More info on media accreditation requirements can be found [here](/media/media-accreditation).

-**8. What is the dress code for the event?**
+**7. What is the dress code for the event?**
-<br>The dress code for the SICW 2022 is business attire.
+<br>The dress code for the SICW 2023 is business attire.

-#### **Safe Management Measures (SMM)**

-**1. What safe management measures will be taken for SICW 2022?**
-<br>SICW 2022 adheres to the prevailing national guidelines and safety considerations set by the Singapore Tourism Board (STB).
-The Event Organisers are working closely with the Venue and STB to ensure a safe and clean environment for all attendees and staff.
-For more information of the most updated SMM guidelines, please refer here<a href="https://www.stb.gov.sg/content/stb/en/home-pages/advisory-on-covid-19.html" target="_blank"></a>.

-**2. Am I required to wear a mask throughout the event?**
+**8. Am I required to wear a mask during the event?**
-<br>In line with the Singapore government’s advisory, a mask must be worn at all times throughout the event.
+<br>In line with the Singapore government’s advisory, mask-wearing is not required except in healthcare settings.
+However, do practise good personal hygiene and wear a mask if you are unwell.

-**3. What should I do if I tested positive for COVID-19?**
-<br>Travellers who test positive for COVID-19 may be placed on a recovery protocol and should follow the protocols for the recovery procedure assigned to them.
-More information on the protocol can be found here<a href="https://www.visitsingapore.com/travel-requirements/health-protocol/" target="_blank"></a>.